 Yes.
 Dog fighting is illegal in Nevada under NRS 574.060 and 574.070.
 Dogfights are defined as matches between at least two dogs done for amusement, for gain, or for a show.
 Under Nevada dog-fighting laws, it does not matter whether neither of the dogs dies, if no one gambles, nor if no one comes to watch the fight...merely unleashing dogs to fight against each other is a crime.

 Additionally, Nevada law prohibits various actions connected to dog fighting including:

 - Having any connection with a location used for dog fighting;

-- Buing, selling, or training dogs to be used in fights;
+- Buying, selling, or training dogs to be used in fights;

 However, Nevada law permits farmers and hunters to utilize dogs for livestock management and hunting, respectively.

-The penalties for dog fighting in Nevada depend on how involved the person was in carrying out the dog fight, and that person's criminal history.
-For example, a first-offense of watching a dog fight is a misdemeanor carring up to six months in jail and/or up to $1,000 in fines.
-Meanwhile, a third-time offense of participating in a dog fight is a category B felony carrying up to six years in Nevada State Prison as well as thousands in fines.
+The penalties for dog fighting in Nevada depend on how involved the person was in carrying out the dogfight, and that person's criminal history.
+For example, a first-offense of watching a dogfight is a gross misdemeanor carrying up to 364 days in jail and/or up to $2,000 in fines.
+Meanwhile, a third-time offense of participating in a dogfight is a category B felony carrying up to six years in Nevada State Prison as well as thousands in fines.
 Read more in our article, "Can I go to jail just for watching dog-fighting in Nevada?"
 Also refer to our article, "Is it a crime to leave a pet in the car in Nevada?"